top of page

 IMG_0399.png

+My design process is therefore both collaborative and goal-oriented.
+I value iteration as a learning mechanism, where even “wrong” decisions become productive moments of reflection.
+This allows me to navigate uncertainty while maintaining a critical focus on intended outcomes.
 My focus on informed decision-making is also reflected in my theory-based design approach.
 Although creativity is often intuition-driven, I naturally ground design choices in established frameworks, such as Self-Determination Theory (Ryan & Deci, 2000), to strengthen both the effectiveness of designs and the efficiency of the design process.

 IMG_0398.png